MasterSunne/chess/notes.md

 - how to store a variable in the client that updates anytime a LOAD_GAME msg is received from the server
 - this way I have the game/board stored on the client-side to redraw at any time

+- how to get the gameID and username data to create the CONNECT userGameCommand